Classroom Management Plan

 Wait for teacher instruction.

-One or two students retrieve materials at a time.
+One or two groups retrieve materials at a time.

 Getting Materials / Leaving Desks